chimpdev/squirrelers-bot/README.md

 ## 🖥️ Hosting

-We are hosting Squirrelers bot on our own servers.
-Bot will be online 24/7.
+~~We are hosting Squirrelers bot on our own servers.
+Bot will be online 24/7.~~ We currently don't have enough resources to host the bot.
 If you want to host the bot on your own server, you can follow the steps below.

 ### Prerequisites